dpear/q2-katharoseq/README.md

 -
 - `cell-count-column-file`: .tsv metadata filename (probably the same as `positive-control-column-file`)
 - `cell-count-column-column`: Column name in metadata that contains cell count information
 - `control`: Community of controls used.
-IMPORTANT: please see the below section on control communities used.
+IMPORTANT: please see the below section on possible control communities.
 If there is a species in your control community that is not in any of the provided builtin options, please contact the authors of this tool.
 Custom control communities are not yet supported but will be in the future.
 - `visualization`: Path name of output visualization file